 PY499 Senior Research in Physics (3 cr.)
 Requires participation in a research project related to faculty research interest.
 Introduces current literature and research in experimental physics.
 A written report and oral summary before two or more faculty members is required.
-Prerequisites: 18 credits in Physics and permission of instructor.
+Prerequisites: PY399 and permission of instructor.